Listen to Audio

 Having Linux as your operating system is one of the better decisions you can make concerning your computer’s security.
 Having this OS on your desktop allows you to relax a little bit when it comes to many forms of security breaches, which would probably inflict serious damage to less security-oriented systems.

-However, many Linux users make the same mistakes of believing that it’s enough just to have it on your computer and only that fact will make all threats simply disappear, when unfortunately the reality is quite different.
+However, many Linux users make the same mistakes of believing that it’s enough just to have it on your computer, learn basic commands and only that fact will make all threats simply disappear, when unfortunately the reality is quite different.
 Even though Linux prides in protecting its clients more than its other competitors do, it is still susceptible to security issues if you’re not careful.
-This is why we decided to talk about 5 tips to improve your Linux desktop security in 2018 that are easy to follow and will give great results.
+This is why we decided to talk about 5 tips to improve your Linux desktop security in 2018, 2019 that are easy to follow and will give great results.

 Use Linux Firewall